astroport-fi/astroport-governance/contracts/assembly/README.md

 ### `proposal_votes`

-Returns information about proposal votes
+Returns information about the votes cast on a proposal.

 ```json
 {